sisoe24/nuke-python-stubs/README.md

 ### 1.2.2.
 Use the stubs

 Using the stubs will vary based on your text editor since most of them have their way of adding stubs to the environment.
-Also, you can add them to your `PYTHONPATH` inside your `*rc|*profile` configuration file.

-> Example Unix `export PYTHONPATH="$HOME/.nuke/nuke-python-stubs/stubs:${PYTHONPATH}"`

 Alternatively, you can use [NukeTools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools) and call the `Nuke Tools: Add Python Stubs` command.